 2) Gives you specific data to share out to the larger team and business leaders on progress that’s happening.

-• Clarify how decisions will be made — Slack is not great for decision making.
+3) Gives ‘you’ confidence that work is happening and your team is performing. - Clarify how decisions will be made — Slack is not great for decision making.
 Be mindful when conversations are starting down an unproductive path and switch the medium, move to video.
 This is even more important when everyone is remote.
 Be clear on who owns the work vs decision and agree to the frequency that updates will be made to those that need to know.

 Example DACI framework